denten-books/plain-text/0-intro.md

 "hear," "see," and "think" give rise to object-oriented ontology and the internet of things.
 A new generation of objects clamours for participatory intelligence.
 They claim space in the home, near bed and hearth.
-Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004;
+Smart phones, smart light bulbs, smart thermostats, smart homes, and smart watches, enter the networked public sphere in the role of independent agents.[^ln-winner] A conversation begins about their personhood: their levels of trust, friendships, rights, and accountability [@bohn_living_2004; @jianhua_ma_towards_2005;
-@jianhua_ma_towards_2005; @calverley_android_2006; @hildebrandt_ambient_2007;
+@calverley_android_2006; @hildebrandt_ambient_2007; @atzori_smart_2014].
+Marx's
-@atzori_smart_2014].
-Marx's "table that evolves grotesque ideas out of its wooden brain" now becomes Surface and PixelSense, product names of actual smart tables made by Microsoft [@marx_captial_1906, 82;
+table that "evolves out of its wooden brain grotesque ideas" now becomes Surface and PixelSense, product names of actual smart tables made by Microsoft [@marx_capital_1906, 82; @wigdor_designing_2009].
-@wigdor_designing_2009].

 If we hope to understand digital culture and especially literature, as Friedrich Kittler would write, "under conditions of high technology," we can